stela2502/Singularity_Tutorial/docs/index.md

 Containers encapsulate software environments, including libraries, dependencies, and the application itself, ensuring reproducibility and ease of deployment.
 This is especially valuable in bioinformatics, where software dependencies can be complex and challenging to manage.

+## Why use Apptainer/Sigularity

-Remember when R 4.4 was deamed unsave and automatically updated - destroying your previous workflow?
-If you had your Apptainer based software then you could still use the 'unsave' R 4.4 workflow.
+1. **Containers are safe from external changes.** Remember when R 4.4 was deemed unsafe and LU automatically updated R without warning and destroyed your previous workflow?
+If your setup was Apptainer based then this would not be affected.

+2. **Reproducibility** Workflows will give a result, but changing the workflow (even updating packages) may lead to differences.
+To make results reproducilble it makes sense to have an image of your workflow that cannot change.
+This would be useful for future labmates when you leave the lab, but still need to use your workflows.

-And in addition Apptainer provides a way to bundle the tools and packages you need for your analysis in one place, install them on you HPC system without the help of anybody else and use the same software both on your development machine as well as on the HPC system.
+3. **Installing own software on COSMOS-SENS**.
+LUNARC are happy to install software, but sometimes some python packages are a pain to install.
+Apptainer provides a way to bundle the tools and packages you need for your analysis in one place and install them on you HPC system without the help of anybody while using the same software both on your development machine as well as on the HPC platform.

-Although Apptainer is available for all major operating systems, the installation process on Windows and Mac is not as straightforward as on a pure Linux system.
+***Although Apptainer is available for all major operating systems, the installation process on Windows and Mac is not as straightforward as on a pure Linux system***.
 Therefore, we will run this course using an Apptainer image.
-This image can be installed on any system that supports Apptainer and allows you to build an image as a regular user - even in an HPC environment.
+This image can be installed on any system that supports Apptainer and allows you to build an image as a regular user - even in an HPC environment. ***In essence, we are going to use an image to make an image***.

 ## Building Apptainer images on your developmental machine

 Building an Apptainer image from start to finish can be summarized in three main steps: